RoopHimaVaishnaviK/Automated_ChatBot_System/README.md

 # Automated_ChatBot_System
+Note: intents.json, main.py and trainingData.py are the main files of this project.
 Step - 1 : Download or clone the code and extract or unzip into your machine.
 Step - 2 : Open the project in your IDE.
 We have used PyCharm for this project.
 Step - 3 : Make sure that all the required packages and libraries are installed to execute this project. pip, NumPy, random, nltk and tensorflow are required.